openhab/openhab-addons/bundles/org.openhab.binding.rotel/README.md

 # Rotel Binding

-This binding can be used to control Rotel audio devices.
+This binding can be used to control a Rotel audio device like a surround processor, a surround receiver, a stereo preamplifier, an integrated amplifier, a CD player or a tuner.

 The binding supports different kinds of connections: